greim/hoxy/readme.markdown

 Overview
 ========

 Hoxy is a web-hacking proxy for [node.js](http://nodejs.org/), intended for use by web developers.
 Using hoxy, you can act as a "man in the middle" and alter HTTP requests and responses as they flow through, based on a set of conditional rules.
-As a running process, hoxy otherwise behaves like a standalone proxy server.
-Hoxy was inspired as a way to complement debuggers like Firebug, which let you manipulate the client runtime but not the underlying HTTP conversation.
+Hoxy otherwise behaves like a standalone proxy server.
+Hoxy was conceived as a way to complement debuggers like Firebug, which let you manipulate the client runtime but not the underlying HTTP conversation.

 [Video: Quick Introduction](http://www.youtube.com/watch?v=2YLfBTrVgZU)